Kronprinsessegade 14

 Kronprinsessegade 14 is a Neoclassical property overlooking Rosenborg Castle Garden in central Copenhagen, Denmark.

 History

+Construction

 The property was initially referred to as Lot 19A when Kronprinsessegade was created in c.
 1800.
 The present building on the site was constructed by master builder Johan Martin Quist in 1805–6.
 The property was listed in the new cadastre of 1806 as No. 389 in St. Ann's West Quarter.
-It was still owned by Qvist at that time.
+It was still owned by Quist at that time.

+The property was later owned by Supreme Court justice Hans Rosenkilde (1765–1837).

+Claus Conrad Schwartz, a captain in the King's Regiment, resided in the third-floor apartment at the 1834 census.
+He lived there with his wife Karen Rasmine Baggesen, their five children (aged three to 13), two lodgers and one maid.
+Christen Petersen Estrup, a grocer (høker), resided in the basement with his wife Christine Petersen Estrup and their 10-year-old daughter.